 A last problem is his use of James Madison, and here we will talk about the recall.
 I can’t blame Nichols for seeing Madison, Wisconsin and shoehorning a discussion on Madison’s ideology into this story.
 I would have done the same thing if I was smart enough to recognize it.
 But I don’t like it.
 In one sense, I don’t like bringing in historical figures to validate current actions in that manner.
 There’s so much of difference between their worlds and concerns and ours that it always feels forced.
 But, more specifically, Nichols does not ask a basic question: what were Madison’s views on the recall?
 You can say we don’t know, which is true.
 But you have to at least mention the trail he left in the Constitution.

 Madison came to the Constitution Convention loaded to bear.
 The Randolph/Virginia Plan, which Madison had a major role in drafting, specifically mentions a recall for the lower house (what became the House of Representatives).
-Yet the recall disappeared.
+Yet the recall was voted down and disappeared.
 In his extensive notes of the deliberations that serve as the main basis for our knowledge of what went on in Philadelphia that summer, Madison doesn’t discuss why the recall went away.
 But it was apparently an important issue.
 The constitutional debates had a serious focus on the lack of a recall for Senators, with Maryland Luther Martin and New York’s Gilbert Livingston using the lack of a recall as a weapon to beat up the pro-Constitution forces.
 Characteristically, Alexander Hamilton took the charge and laid down what to this day are the prime arguments against the recall.
 Of course, Hamilton and the pro-recall forces won the day.

 But that doesn’t end it.
 Using the anti-Federalist criticisms, Madison wrote the amendments to the constitution.
 Yet, he conspicuously left out the recall.
 Why?
 We don’t know.
 But it may suggest that he was no great fan of the device.
 This may seem an unimportant point, but what do you expect -- this is the Recall Elections Blog.